Frequently asked questions about elections

 - frequently asked questions about direct marketing

-Categorically speaking, targeted advertising and profiling are not prohibited, though the applicable legislation must also be observed in election advertising.
-If you carry out targeted advertising based on personal data, you must provide the targets of advertising with sufficient information on why advertising is targeted at them, who is responsible for the advertising and how they can exercise their data protection rights.
+You must also provide the targets of advertising with sufficient information about why and on the basis of what information they are being targeted, who is responsible for the advertising and how they can exercise their data protection rights.

 Targeted advertising and profiling for political purposes can impose risks on privacy protection and democracy.
 Violating the protection of personal data can also affect other fundamental rights, such as the freedom of opinion and the possibility to think freely without manipulation.
 Election interference refers to a situation where the purpose of debate about elections is to cheat, dissolve or disrupt through fake news, false information, provoking or aggravating.